site24x7/Site24x7-APM-Ansible/README.md

 ## Overview
 --------

 Deploy and configure the Site24x7 APM Insight Java agent on your application servers with ease using this Ansible role.
-Supports popular application servers and frameworks like Apache Tomcat, Eclipse Jetty and WildFly.
+Supports popular application servers and frameworks like Apache Tomcat, JBoss, Oracle WebLogic and WildFly.

 ## Requirements
 --------